 Bureau of Indian Affairs Policy and Guidance

-One risk of crisis intervention is "premature intervention," which may interfere with some victims' natural recovery mechanisms.
-Crisis intervention processes generally start no sooner than 48-72 hours after an incident (Everly, 2018).
+One risk of crisis intervention is "premature intervention" that may interfere with some victims' natural recovery mechanisms.
+Crisis intervention processes generally start no sooner than 48-72 hours after an incident (Everly, 2000).
 The latest research indicates that crisis intervention is most effective when conducted from 72 hours to 10 days after an incident.
 It is crucial to allow time for affected individuals to disengage operationally and re-connect with family or friends.
 Once this occurs, individuals are typically emotionally ready to benefit from peer support.

-Current research has demonstrated that good management care is vital in preventing, supporting, and improving traumatic stress symptoms.
-In addition, feeling cared about in the immediate aftermath of a traumatic event is hugely important in the healing and recovery process.
+Current research has demonstrated that good management care plays a vital role in preventing, supporting, and improving traumatic stress symptoms.
+Feeling cared about and supported in the immediate aftermath of a traumatic event is hugely important in the healing and recovery process.